josmar-crwdstffng/angular/aio/content/guide/aot-compiler.md

 </code-example>

 The Angular compiler extracts the metadata *once* and generates a *factory* for `TypicalComponent`.
-When it needs to create a `TypicalComponent` instance, Angular calls the factory, which produces a new visual element, bound to a new instance of the component class with its injected dependency.
+When it needs to create a `TypicalComponent` instance, Angular calls the factory, which produces a new visual element, bound to a new instance of the component class with the associated injected dependency.

 ### Compilation phases